Activities allowed in India from April 20

 Agriculture and related activity: Farming, MSP operations, notified Mandis.
 Supply chain of agriculture machinery, fertilisers, pesticides, seeds.
 Fisheries, plantations, animal husbandry.

-Transportation of goods: Movement, loading, unloading of goods and cargo, both inter and intra state.
+Transportation of goods: Movement, loading, unloading of goods and cargo, both inter and intra-state.
 Dhabas on highways and truck repair shops.

 Industrial and construction activities: MNREGA works, with social distancing and face masks.
 Specified industries (SEZs, manufacturing units of essential goods, food processing).
 Construction activities in rural areas